 Saving Money on Food at Disney World: Drinks

-It’s really awesome that Disney allows outside food into the parks…and it’s additionally awesome that they offer free cups of ice water at any place where fountain sodas are sold.
+It’s really awesome that Disney allows outside food into the parks… and it’s additionally awesome that they offer free water at any place where fountain sodas are sold.

 Quick service, sit down table service restaurants, counter service and even many snack carts offer free unlimited ice water.